rkyankya/Rails-Authentication/README.md

 ## Before you start

-- Remember to run "`bundle install`" in your terminal.
-In case of an error run "`bundle update`".
+- Remember to run `bundle install in your terminal.
+In case of an error run `bundle update`.

-- Afterwards, run "`rails db:prepare`" .
-This is the same as runing `rails db:create `and "`rails db:migrate`" in succession.
+- Afterwards, run `rails db:prepare`.
+This is the same as runing `rails db:create` and `rails db:migrate` in succession.

 - Run `db:seed`.
 This generates users and posts automatically